 Sweet and juicy Mango gives this refreshing iced tea a tropical twist.
 It certainly doesn’t fail to spread summer and sunshine-y flair.

-In our last few weeks in Southeast Asia I ate mango every day!
+In our last few weeks in Southeast Asia I ate mangoes every day!

 I also tried hard to think of another way to use mangoes other than just eating them fresh (not that there is anything wrong with that).

-Unfortunately, I couldn’t find fresh mint leaves so an adaption of my mojito mocktail wasn’t an option.
-Finally I came up with the idea to flavour iced tea with mango.
+Unfortunately, I couldn’t find fresh mint leaves so an adaption of my mojito mocktailwasn’t an option.
+Finally, I came up with the idea to flavor iced tea with mango.
+What could be more refreshing than iced tea and mangoes combined?
+Better yet, the mango can be a natural flavoring!

-1. I wanted to make use of the abundance of amazing fresh mangoes and
+- I wanted to make use of the abundance of amazing fresh mangoes and…..

 The mango I used was super ripe and sweet, so I actually had no need to add any sweetener.
 If you like it sweeter, you can add honey, sugar or other sweetener to the finished tea.